Meet this week’s top Realism Today Ambassador, artist Gezien van de Riet.

 Invented representations about human life fascinate me as well.
 They convey a different kind of beauty, one that is more linked to human experiences and sensations.

 Craftsmanship is essential, but it is the artistic experience that steers the pencil and the brush, that defines color, light, and dark.
 I paint with oil, often with tempera as an underpainting.
 I love to draw, with pastel, pencil, or charcoal.

-So I came back from Bolivia to Europe as an artist, but was confronted there with the still prevailing wintry climate of modernism.
-This was until I came into contact with Diederik Kraaijpoel, former teacher and painter, one of the founders of the Klassieke Academie and important publicist about (post)modernism and realism in art.
+So I came back from Bolivia to Europe as an artist but was confronted there with the still prevailing wintry climate of modernism.
+This was until I came into contact with Diederik Kraaijpoel, former teacher and painter, one of the founders of the Klassieke Academie, and an important publicist about (post)modernism and realism in art.
 For several years I got guidance from him.